 • Leave with a written Supervisory Success Outline

-This training is a 6 hour training split over two days.
+This training is a 6-hour training split over two days.
 Attendees should plan on attending both days of this two-day, two-part training.

-9:00 - 11:00 am // Virtual
+9:30 - 11:30 am EST // Virtual

 Speaker Bio

-Thursday // May 4
+Thursday // June 12

 Speaker Bio